IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 The Patient Demographics Supplier shall represent these incremental responses as specified in [FHIR Paging](http://hl7.org/fhir/R4/http.html#paging)

 ###### 2:3.78.4.2.2.5 Quality of Match
-The Patient Demographics Supplier may convey the quality of each match based on strength of the particular result to the supplied query parameters.
+The Patient Demographics Supplier may convey the quality of each match based on strength of the particular result to the supplied search parameters.
 The mechanism for determining the confidence of match is considered a product specific feature and is not specified in this transaction.

 If the Patient Demographics Supplier wishes to convey the quality of match, it shall represent the confidence of a particular match within the bundle as a score attribute.
 See FHIR Relevance section [http://hl7.org/fhir/R4/search.html#score](http://hl7.org/fhir/R4/search.html#score)